-Short-term employees shall be entitled to a maximum of ten unpaid personal leave days per year provided that they have worked 1,827 hours in the preceding 12 months.
+- (a) Short-term seasonal employees shall be entitled to five unpaid personal leave days per year.
+Short-term seasonal employees who have worked 1,950 hours in the preceding 12 months shall be entitled to an additional five unpaid personal leave days per year.
 Employees may book five days in a "block" for vacation purposes.
+The days shall be scheduled on a short-term seasonal seniority basis subject to operational requirements and will not be unreasonably withheld. - (b) Short-term employees who have worked 1,950 hours in the preceding 12 months shall be entitled to ten unpaid personal leave days per year.
 The days shall be scheduled in a manner that does not restrict the vacation or leave choices of regular employees or adversely affect operations.